×

 Do you have anything more to add about local medical facilities in Costa Rica?

 "The Hospital de Osa, a new hospital with 88 beds, 80,000 square feet, an emergency room and lots of doctors is located just 15 minutes down the coastal highway.
 There are also local clinics and dentists in Uvita, the next town to the north.
-You won't have open heart surgery in this area, but almost anything else is possible," explained one digital nomad living in Ojochal, Costa Rica.
+You won't have open heart surgery in this area, but almost anything else is possible," remarked one member in Ojochal.

 View More Answers